mgrani/LODA-lecture-notes-on-data-analysis/README.md

 to start the presentation (a browser window should open automatically).

+you can also try to get [livereveal.js](https://github.com/damianavila/live_reveal) up and running in your ipython environment.

 Acknowledgment
 ==============

 This work is largely based on a number of great tutorials and resources all over the web, compiled by great people from very different domains.
 Without their effort and their will to make their hard work open access, i would have not been able to compile this tutorial.
 The individual contributions are listed in the beginning of every part.

 Outline